-Diabetes is one of the most common chronic diseases in school-aged children, affecting about 208,000 young people under the age of 20 in the United States.
-According to recent estimates (PDF, 5.31 MB) , about 23,500 youths are diagnosed with type 1 and type 2 diabetes each year.
+Diabetes is one of the most common chronic diseases in school-aged children, affecting about 193,000 young people under the age of 20 in the United States.
+According to recent estimates (PDF, 1.38 MB) , about 17,900 youths under the age of 20 are diagnosed with type 1 diabetes, and 5,300 youths ages 10 to 19 are diagnosed with type 2 diabetes.

 Diabetes is a serious chronic disease in which blood glucose (sugar) levels are above normal due to defects in insulin production, insulin action, or both.
 As the sixth leading cause of death by disease in the United States, long-term complications of diabetes include heart disease, stroke, blindness, kidney failure, nerve disease, gum disease, and amputation of the foot or leg.
 Although there is no cure, diabetes can be managed and complications can be delayed or prevented.